talessatiro/upload-ai/README.md

 ## Pre-Execution

-Execute the following command to run the required tools:
+Execute the following command on **root** folder to execute the required tools:

 ```sh
 docker compose up -d